exercism/website-copy/pages/roadmap.md

 ### Automated code analysis of submissions

 We used to have a bot called Rikki that used the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) to work out what anti-patterns were being used and provide an automatic comment.
-We want to evolve this to provide a suggested comment to mentors that they can give to students (we may sometimes choose to make it automatic - we need to explore this futher).
+We want to evolve this to provide a suggested comment to mentors that they can give to students (we may sometimes choose to make it automatic - we need to explore this further).
 We imagine using a mixture of Machine Learning and AST analysis to do this and will probably prototype it on 1-3 tracks first.

 ## Long-term goals